 Adopting a Quality-by-Design (QbD) approach for manufacturing has also been a forward-thinking step; using animal-free components to enhance product consistency by removing the variability associated with animal-based ingredients, reducing the risk of transmitting adventitious agents.
 In addition, the mammalian expression system also enables ultra-low (<5 EU per mg) endotoxin levels as there are no bacteria in the system to contaminate samples.
 This helps ensure optimal bioactivity, and a safe and consistent product, that supports regulatory compliance.

 The expressed protein has the same amino acid sequence as found in nature but has a small tag added, to facilitate affinity protein purification, which is then removed by enzymatic cleavage.
 The sample is then further purified to produce the end product.

 Incorporating comprehensive characterisation techniques is essential to ensuring a robust validation process.
 For example, mass spectrometry (MS) can be used to confirm protein identity and integrity, then reverse phase HPLC used to check its purity and to measure concentration.
 These techniques can highlight erroneous post-translational modifications or accidental cleavage with stray proteases.

-By adopting validation processes of a standard seldom used in commercial protein production for in-house pharmaceutical protein production, we were able to support an accurate quality control process that went beyond the simple SDS-PAGE or a UV absorbance at 280 nm (A280) measurement often relied on as an approximation.
+By adopting validation processes of a standard seldom used in commercial protein production for in-house pharmaceutical protein production, we are able to support an accurate quality control process that goes beyond the simple SDS-PAGE or UV absorbance at 280 nm (A280) measurement often relied on as an approximation.